robstoll/atrium/README.md

 ```
 </ex-first>

-The statement can be read as "I expect x to equal nine" where an equality check is used (for an identity check, you have to use `toBeTheSameInstace`).
+The statement can be read as "I expect x to equal nine" where an equality check is used (for an identity check, you would have to use `toBeTheSameInstace`).
 Since this is false, an `AssertionError` is thrown with a corresponding message as shown in the [Output](#ex-first)
-where `◆ ...` represents a single assertion for the subject (`10` in the above example) of the assertion.
+where on the first line the actual subject  (`10` in the above example) is shown and on following lines which start with,
+`◆ ...`  (here only one) we see the expectations we had about the subject
-In this sense the report can be read as `I expected the subject of the assertion, which was 10, to equal 9`
+In this sense the report can be read as `I expected the subject of the expectation, which was 10, to equal 9`
--- and needless to say, this assertion is wrong and thus the thrown error.
+-- and needlessly to say, this expectation was not met and thus the thrown error.

 We are using the bundle [atrium-fluent-en_GB](https://github.com/robstoll/atrium/tree/main/bundles/fluent-en_GB/atrium-fluent-en_GB/build.gradle)
 and the predefined expectation verb `expect` in the examples.